 She brings more than 20 years of acute and community nursing experience in the Emergency and Public Health sectors from across England, New Zealand and Australia.
 She has a Masters Degree (Medical Science) and graduate diplomas in Adult Nursing, Migrant Health and Sexology.

 Lizz was primary carer for her husband, Colin, diagnosed with Mesothelioma in 2016.
 She experienced first-hand the frustrations and challenges of living with a progressive, incurable disease and the limitations of constantly adjusting to a “new normal.”
 The intersection of professional and lived experience gives Lizz a unique in-depth understanding of the needs of individuals, family and friends.

 You can contact Lizz on email: email@example.com

-“It is my pleasure to be an Ambassador for Reflections Through Reality as the work it does is critical to making people aware of the risks associated with asbestos, promoting further research into the deadly disease mesothelioma and in supporting fellow sufferers of asbestos-related disease.
+“It is my pleasure to be an Ambassador for Reflections as the work it does is critical in making people aware of the risks associated with asbestos, promoting further research into the deadly disease mesothelioma and in supporting sufferers.
 I had the pleasure of knowing Barry Knowles prior to his passing and was inspired by his courage and determination to not only survive the disease but to educate others so they do not have to experience the effects of such a terrible illness.”